 A refiner’s fire?
 David wants you to believe that the purpose of God’s fire is torture but the scriptures liken God’s judgment to a REFINING FIRE and LAUNDERER’S SOAP.
 Does anyone reading this have to be a theologian to comprehend that this language is speaking of a purification process?
 Also read 1 Corinthians 3:10-15 and you will see how God is like a consuming fire.
 It is CLEAR that David doesn’t have a clue what the purpose is for the judgment of God and how scripture uses fire as a metaphor to describe how fire destroys things of little value and refines things of much value.
 David’s argument to this clear and logical position is to suggest that this makes hell the savior.
 Are you freaking kidding me?
 David will not let go of the evil lies he believes for anything.
 Listen David, universalist do NOT believe in your pagan hell so of course hell isn’t the savior.
 Why would you make an argument on universalist according to the logic of something they don’t even believe?
 It is you that assumes that all references to fire mean hell so I guess according to your logic that God is hell since God is a consuming fire.

 The next topic that David completely obliterates with ignorance is his teaching concerning the words in the bible translated as eternal, everlasting, and forever and ever.
 In the Hebrew, the word in question is “`owlam” and in the Greek, it is “aion” or “aionios”.
 Before David begins his teaching he takes a moment to basically call universalist arrogant for thinking that our understanding of the scriptures is right while the thousands of bible experts and bible translators got it wrong.
 David, they didn’t just get it wrong… THEY LIED and just because you have been duped into believing their lies is not a problem for the universalist.
 I guess David doesn’t understand the biblical teaching of the few and the many for he would not make a comment so littered with ignorance if he did.
-Revelation 12:9 tells us that the devil deceives the WHOLE WORLD so if that is possible then maybe God is only choosing out a remnant for a specific purpose.
+Revelation 12:9 tells us that the devil deceives the WHOLE WORLD so if that is possible then maybe God is only first choosing out a remnant for a specific purpose.

-David then goes on to teach us that the Hebrew and Greek words for age can sometimes mean ages or time periods but then he also suggests that these same words can also mean eternity or periods of unending time.
+David then goes on to teach that the Hebrew and Greek words for age can sometimes mean ages or time periods but then he also suggests that these same words can also mean eternity or periods of unending time.
 He gives a pretty lame analogy to support his theory with his comparison of the Hebrew and Greek words “ruwach” and “pneuma” which are both translated as breath, wind, and spirit.
 He tries to make the comparison that since ruwach and pneuma can mean different words, `owlam, aion, and aionios should also be able to have different word meanings.
 His theory has a few problems and the first is that the words breath, wind, and spirit all have similar meanings and/or applications.
 The “breath” of life or God’s spirit was “breathed” into man to make him become a living being.
 Christ says that those born of the spirit are like the WIND so it is clear that these words have a connection with each other.
 For David to suggest that a word that means an age can also mean a period of time that is also eternal is like saying we can wait for an everlasting minute.
 It makes NO SENSE and that is was logical people call, an OXYMORON.
 I cannot believe that David’s listeners are so easily fooled by such square circles logic.
 A minute is a minute because it is a unit of time measured in seconds 60 seconds to be exact.
 David’s continues his square circles logic by quoting Psalm 90:2 in an attempt to justify his own foolishness;

 Psalm 90:2 Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God.